maithili-k/lsg-pbs/source/pbs-jobs.rst

 .. _pbs-jobs:

-Login to the User Interface (UI)
+Login to the User Interface
 ...............
-1. Log in to the :abbr:`LSG (Life Science Grid)` User Interface.
+1. Login to the Life Science Grid (LSG) User Interface.
 We will login into the "kun" cluster located in Nijmegen:

   .. code-block:: console